aniru-dh21/Image_Search/README.md

 - Click on the `New Application` button.
 On the next screen:
   - Check all the checkboxes and click on `Accept Terms` button
   - Enter values for `Application name` and `Description` and click `Create application` button.

+- Scroll down a bit and copy the Access Key which is displayed on the screen.